valohai/docs/source/guides/private-s3-bucket.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you wish to be able to upload files to the store using the app.valohai.com web UI, you will need to
-add a CORS Policy document to the S3 bucket.
+add a CORS policy document to the S3 bucket.

 .. figure:: bucket-05.png
    :alt: S3 bucket listing with the new bucket highlighted